wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 To deal with flushes, the cache adds new flush transient state `E_B` and `M_B`, as the `E` and `M` state counterpart for the existing `S_B` and `I_B`.

+#### Helper Functions

+In this section, we discuss helper functions that are exclusive to the non-inclusive cache, including those whose implementation details have changed due to the decoupled directory and data array.
+For those methods or part of the handling logic that remain the same, we just refer the readers to the previous sections in which they were discussed.